Ankitv003/Task-Management-App/README.md

-# Markdown Task Manager
+# Task Manager

-Markdown Task Manager is a simple application built using React and Firebase to manage your tasks using markdown formatting.
+ Task Manager is a simple application built using React and Firebase to manage your tasks using markdown formatting.

 ## Table of Contents